caprover/caprover-website/docs/ci-cd-integration/deploy-from-github.md

 ---
 id: deploy-from-github
-title: Build, Test and Deploy from Github
+title: Build, Test and Deploy from GitHub
-sidebar_label: Deploy from Github
+sidebar_label: Deploy from GitHub
 ---

 ## Deploying directly from Github